 - Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
 Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC systems.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
 Technicians have to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.

 EPA Section 608

-The Environmental Protection Agency provides comprehensive regulations within the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.